What's it like to have a mum with Parkinson's?

 Find out more about the drug treatments for Parkinson's.

-It’s mainly used to treat people whose Parkinson’s can’t be managed well by drugs and who do not have dementia.
+It’s mainly used to treat people whose Parkinson’s can’t be managed well by drugs.

-As well as drugs, there are therapies aimed at keeping the person with Parkinson's active and independent.
+As well as drugs, there are therapies that can help keep people with Parkinson's active and independent.